The Pitfalls of HUD’s Point-in-Time Count for Children, Youth, and Families

 School Data Show Different Trends in Family and Youth Homelessness

-HUD’s 2023 Annual Homeless Assessment Report Part I (AHAR) asserted that the 16% increase in family homelessness (according to its definition of homelessness) reversed a decline in family homelessness that had begun in 2012.
+HUD’s 2024 Annual Homeless Assessment Report Part I (AHAR) asserts that the increases in family homelessness in 2023 and 2024 (according to its definition of homelessness) reversed a decline in family homelessness that had begun in 2012.

-However, school data paint a very different picture.
+However, school data paint a different picture of the trends in family homelessness.

 HUD’s Flawed Data Contribute to Harmful Policies and Conflict with Other Agencies’ Missions and Mandates.

-- The use of HUD homelessness data to claim progress in decreasing family and youth homelessness is in direct conflict with, and undermines the work of, public schools and federal early childhood programs.
+The reliance of policymakers on HUD homelessness data also undermines the work of, public schools and federal early childhood programs.
 These agencies are required to improve the identification of children and youth experiencing homelessness in order to ensure that they receive federally-mandated protections and services.
 Congress specifically amended the education subtitle of the McKinney-Vento Act in the Every Student Succeeds Act (ESSA) to improve the identification of homeless children and youth.
 The Head Start Act and the Child Care and Development Block Grant Act also include requirements for proactive outreach, identification, and enrollment of homeless children.
 These requirements are particularly important in light of recent research demonstrating that not completing high school is the greatest single risk factor for experiencing homelessness as a young person.

 Communities and Policymakers Should Look To Other Data Sources To Get A Fuller And More Accurate Picture Of Homelessness